Water Conservation and Regulation

 Water Conservation and Regulation Bylaw

-The Water Conservation and Regulation Bylaw is a key tool for the City to ensure that we are operating within the capacity of our drinking water system and are able to provide quality drinking water, and required water flows for fire suppression even during periods of drought or when our secondary source is not available to us.
+The Water Conservation and Regulation Bylaw is a vital tool for the City to ensure that we are operating within the capacity of our drinking water system and required water flows for fire suppression.

-• This starts with Stage 1 (automatically in effect from March 1 - October 15 each year) and escalates depending on a combination of triggers including: reservoir levels, flows in creeks that feed the source, demand exceeding capacity, and Provincial area drought declarations.
+- This starts with Stage 1 (automatically in effect from March 1 - October 15 each year) and escalates depending on reservoir levels, flows in creeks that feed the source, demand exceeding capacity, and Provincial area drought declarations.

-• Provisions against wasting water that are enforceable through fines as required.
+- Provisions against wasting water are enforceable through fines as required.

-• This allows the City to address run-off, leaks, non-recirculating devices, and irrigation of impermeable surfaces ie. watering driveways, sidewalks.
+- This allows the City to address runoff, leaks, non-recirculating devices, and irrigation of impermeable surfaces, such as driveways and sidewalks.

-Exemptions will be in place for food-producing gardens, and there will be permits available in stage 1 & 2 for daily watering of new turf, shrubs, and trees.
-The bylaw does not apply to water collected by residents through rain barrels or other means.
+Exemptions will be in place for food-producing gardens, and permits will be available in stages 1 and 2 for daily watering of new turf, grass seed, shrubs, and trees.
+The bylaw does not apply to water residents collect through rain barrels or other means.

 Water Works Bylaw

-The City has developed a draft Water Works Bylaw to regulate, govern and protect our municipal water system from tampering, contamination, or misuse.
+The City has adopted a Water Works Bylaw to regulate, govern and protect our municipal water system from tampering, contamination, or misuse.

 The health of our municipal water system is critical to our ability to provide the quality drinking water our community relies on.
-The inability to appropriately regulate external use of our infrastructure, and enforce when required, is impacting the service we deliver and costing taxpayers money.
-This new bylaw will provide staff the tools to effectively regulate this essential community service.
+This new Bylaw will provide staff with the tools to effectively regulate this essential community service.

 Key benefits to the new bylaw are that it will allow the City to protect our water system by providing the tools to act on the following areas: